Power factor (PF) by definition is a ratio between working power P (watts) and apparent power S (volt-amps):|

 It is a quantity that tells us how effectively your device utilizes electricity.
 For an easy explanation of the physical meaning of PF, let's consider a simple example.
 Suppose you connect an ideal capacitor "C" across an AC line.
-Since AC voltage is continuously changing its polarity, half of the time the cap will be charging from the input and half of the time it will be returning the stored energy back to the source (see animation below).
+Since AC voltage is continuously changing its polarity, half of the time this cap will be charging from the input and half of the time it will be returning the stored energy back to the source (see animation below).

 Courtesy of Joe Wolfe at Physclips Project at UNSW.

 In circuits analysis a sinewave signal can be represented by a complex number (called phasor) whose modulus is proportional to the magnitude of the signal and angle equals to its phase relative to some reference.
 In linear circuits PF= cosφ, where φ is angle between voltage and current phasors.
 These vectors and corresponding ones for active and reactive components of power can be presented by a triangle (see the diagram below).
 Of course, voltage is an electric field and current is a flow of electrons, so the so-called angle between their phasors is nothing more than another mathematical quantity.
 By convention, inductive load create positive volt-amp reactive (VARs).
 It is associated with so-called "lagging" power factor because current is behind the voltage.

 Likewise, capacitive load create negative VARs and "leading" power factor.|